Diversified Permaculture, Maple syrup and Asparagus Farm

 What It's Like to WWOOF With Us

-We often work together in the woods or gardens, but you're also welcome to work independently if you prefer.
+We often work together in the woods or sap house, but you're also welcome to work independently if you prefer.
 There's a strong culture of learning by doing, and we encourage curiosity and shared experience.

 Accommodations & Meals: